nss-evening-cohort-24/pos-system-HHPW/README.md

 ## Hip Hop, Pizza, n’ Wangs POS System

-#### NSS E24 Group Project by panicRoom
+## NSS E24 Group Project by panicRoom

 For this group project, our team was contacted by a mom and pop restaurant, Hip Hop, Pizza, n’ Wangs, to help streamline their order processing system.
 As their business has grown, they were in need of a new point of sale system to keep up with their demand.

-Features of this application include:
+## Features

-Google User Authentication
+- Google User Authentication
-Homepage with the user’s name displayed and buttons that allow you to view all orders, create an order, and view revenue Create an order for a customer that includes their information and order type (phone or in-person) Update an order if customer information is incorrect View, Edit or Delete an order
+- Homepage with the user’s name displayed and buttons that allow you to view all orders, create an order, and view revenue
-Under view Order Details, you are able to add or delete a menu item from the order From the view order details page, you are able to close an order by processing the Close Payment form The option to filter to between all orders, open orders, and closed orders Ability to search through all orders
+- Create an order for a customer that includes their information and order type (phone or in-person)
+- Update an order if customer information is incorrect
+- View, Edit or Delete an order
+- Add or delete a menu item from the order under Order Details
+- Close an order by submitting the payment form from the view order details page
+- Filter orders by open or closed status
+- Search orders
-User can also view all up to date revenue
+- View up to date revenue (total revenue from closed orders)

 ## Deployed Site